sedostheatre/sedos.co.uk/input/policies.md

 * demonstrate they have read and understood this policy and the Guidance; and
 * set out and agree a plan for ensuring their particular activity will comply with this policy and the Guidance (an “Activity Plan”).

 If the Management Committee is satisfied that the Activity Plan properly mitigates any general and specific risks and that the Session Leader can reasonably ensure compliance with this policy and the Activity Plan by participants, the Sedos Activity may proceed in accordance with this policy and the Activity Plan.

 In considering any Activity Plan where the Guidelines and this policy cannot be followed in full, the Management Committee shall consider whether that Sedos Activity needs to continue, and if so, take any additional actions possible to reduce the risk of transmission between participants and audiences.

 The Session Leader, with the support of the Management Committee shall be responsible for ensuring that all participants comply with this policy and the Activity Plan.
 If the relevant Sedos Activity is a show, there may be separate Activity Plans for the rehearsal period and the performance period and the rehearsal period may proceed before the Activity Plan for the performances has been discussed and agreed.

-The Session Leader shall also ensure that ahead of commencement of the Sedos Activity, each participant receives the short form “Do’s and Don’ts” list set out in Annex 2.
-Copies of this list shall also be posted separately and prominently in BHG.

-#### Specific Considerations to take into account for an Activity Plan

-In developing and implementing an Activity Plan the Management Committee and the Session Leader should consider the following (on a non-exclusive basis):
+Specific Considerations to take into account for an Activity Plan In developing and implementing an Activity Plan the Management Committee and the Session Leader should consider the following (on a non-exclusive basis):

 * Maintaining social distancing wherever possible and reducing as far as possible any time that individuals are not able to maintain social distancing;